QubitPi/management-blogs/docs/_posts/2022-08-18-hdfs-namespace.md

 ---

 I was designing a system interacting with HDFS and looking for some reference on HDFS namespace.
-I got unbelievably surprised, however, that I was not able to find a simple definition of its definition.
-I wrote this post as a result of researching online about that the namespace is with respect to HDFS.
+I got unbelievably surprised, however, that I was not able to find a simple definition of it.
+I wrote this post as a result of researching online about what the namespace is with respect to HDFS (HDFS guys are not the best documentors and still are not after almost 10 years today).

 <!--more-->